 Anxiety, worries and fear: a normal part of childhood

-It’s normal for children to show signs of anxiety, worries and fears sometimes.
-In most cases, anxiety in children and fears in childhood come and go and don’t last long.
+It’s normal for children to sometimes show signs of anxiety, worries and fears.
+In most cases, anxiety in children comes and goes and doesn’t last long.

-In fact, different anxieties often develop at different stages.
+In fact, different anxieties often develop at different stages of development.
 For example:

 - Babies and toddlers often fear loud noises, heights, strangers and separation.

 - Preschoolers might start to show fear of being on their own and of the dark.

 - School-age children might be afraid of supernatural things (like ghosts), social situations, failure, criticism, tests and physical harm or threat.

 Babies and young children don’t tend to worry about things.
 For children to be worried, they have to imagine the future and bad things that might happen in it.
 This is why worries become more common in children over 8 years of age.